 Open Source Scan Converter: What Is It?

-Based on FGPA technology, the OSSC is a low-latency video digitizer and scan converter which takes analogue signals from pre-HD consoles and turn them into a HD digital signals that looks crisp and sharp on modern TVs, with the minimum of processing lag.
+Based on FGPA technology, the OSSC is a low-latency video digitizer and scan converter which takes analogue signals from pre-HD consoles and turns them into a HD digital signals that looks crisp and sharp on modern TVs, with the minimum of processing lag.
 It comes in two forms - a DIY kit you can put together yourself or a finished unit, as sold by Video Game Perfection in the UK.
 The finished unit admittedly lacks the professional build quality of the Framemeister, with the boards exposed on the sides of the unit.
 The device is positively festooned with input connections, such as VGA/D-Sub15, SCART and a component video, while in terms of output there's a DVI connector, but you can purchase a cheap DVI-to-HDMI connector to run the unit on your flat-screen TV.

 There's no on-screen menu system on the OSSC, so all information is relayed via an illuminated LCD screen on the front of the unit.
 Using a generic "learning" remote control - bundled with the unit, if you so wish - you can work your way through the daunting menu system, which gives you control over such elements as scanline generation, line multiplication and even sampling and sync options.
 The OSSC's suite of features has been growing since launch and if you pick one up today the menu is more complex than ever; while the unit does an excellent job of selecting the best settings for any given signal, you'll need to get comfortable with tinkering with settings if you really want your money's worth out of the device.